 Of course, every area will have different options, but make sure you know what’s around before you desperately need to use a restroom.

 Guendelsberger found she made more money by ignoring the recommended times and locations where demand for rides was likely to be high.

-4. Drive Up the Surge Fares
+4. Drive up the Surge Fares

 She suggests logging out of the driver app before times you can anticipate surge fares, such as when the bars close.
 In Philly, she found 2 a.m. to 2:30 a.m. was a huge time for surge pricing as drinkers found their way home for the night.

 Logging out reduces the number of drivers in the area and drives up the fares.
 It also prevents you from getting a fare, at say, 1:55 a.m., and missing out on surge pricing.

 5. Don’t Drive Around Endlessly

-If you’re driving miles and miles to reach someone, there’s a good chance you’ll drive much further to meet them than you’ll wind up taking them, since you can’t tell where they want to go until you pick them up.
+If you’re driving miles and miles to reach someone, there’s a good chance you’ll drive much farther to meet them than you’ll wind up taking them.
+You can’t tell where a rider wants to go until you pick them up.
 This usually means drivers end up losing money on a far-away fare.

-6. Don’t Chase Surge Fares (But If You Do, Try This Hack)
+6. Don’t Chase Surge Fares (but If You Do, Try This Hack)

 Why does it work?
 Uber calculates surge fares based on the ratio of people with the passenger app open to the driver app in an area at any given time.
-This hack sways the system a bit, letting the company think you’re a passenger looking for a ride instead of a driver ready to offer one.
+This hack sways the system a bit, letting the app think you’re a passenger looking for a ride instead of a driver ready to offer one.

-7. Use the Passenger App
+7. Use the Uber Passenger App

 The passenger app helps you take advantage of some features not available on the driver app.
 For one, you can see where other drivers are, which helps you select areas without a lot of competition.

-She logged into the passenger app and found herself surrounded by other Uber drivers.
-So, she simply drove to the other side of the stadium and quickly got a notification for a ride.
+She logged into the passenger app and found herself surrounded by other drivers.
+So she simply drove to the other side of the stadium and quickly got a notification for a ride.

 Kristen Pope is a freelance writer and editor in Jackson Hole, Wyoming.